greatxrider/vite-book-ecomm-app/README.md

 For more details and documentation, refer to the project wiki or documentation folder.

-If you have any questions or feedback, please reach out to us at [email@example.com](mailto:email@example.com).
+If you have any questions or feedback, please reach out to me at [daligdig.jephmari@gmail.com](mailto:daligdig.jephmari@gmail.com).